A Novel Patch-Based TDA Approach for Computed Tomography Imaging: Results

 \section{Results}

-In this study we report relevant evaluation metrics including AUC, accuracy, sensitivity, specificity, and F1 score with standard deviation of each metric across the five folds.
-The classification results of the grid search experiments on all four datasets are illustrated in Table \ref{tab:grid_search_results}.
+In this study, we report relevant evaluation metrics including AUC, accuracy, sensitivity, specificity, and F1 score with standard deviation of each metric across the five outer folds of the nested CV experiments.
+The classification results of the grid search experiments on all four datasets are shown in Table \ref{tab:grid_search_results}.
 This includes the results of the grid search for optimal patch size and stats combination and the results of the second grid search for the best patch size with PCA.
 Results are sorted in terms of overall performance across all metrics and only the best results achieved with each method, stats and PCA, are reported for each dataset.
 It is apparent from the table that on all datasets, stats obtained better overall results than PCA.
 Notably, the PCA results are only marginally below the stats on FLARE22 dataset.
-It can be seen from the table that both methods of stats and PCA with FLARE22 achieved better results with smaller patch sizes while for the rest of the reported results in the table larger patch sizes ($\ge 5$) were the winners.
+It can be seen from the table that both methods of stats and PCA with FLARE22 and CRLM achieved better results with smaller patch sizes while for the rest of the reported results in the table larger patch sizes ($\ge 6$) were the winners.
 In terms of the optimal stats combination, both combinations of two and three stats can be observed in the results however there is no unique combination that would be the optimal choice of stats with all datasets.
 With regards to the choice of the classifier, LR appears as the clear winner.

-The results of benchmarking the patch-based TDA approach against the cubical complex method is depicted in Table \ref{tab:benchmarking}.
-Overall, the patch-based approach outperformed the later one on all datasets.
-It is worth mentioning that the standard deviation of different metrics across the five folds experiments on all datasets is generally lower with the patch-based TDA than with the cubical complex approach which highlights the stability of the first approach.
+The results of benchmarking the patch-based TDA approach against the cubical complex method and radiomic features are shown in Table \ref{tab:benchmarking}.
+Overall, the patch-based approach outperformed both methods on all datasets.
+It is worth mentioning that the standard deviation of different metrics across the five folds experiments on all datasets is generally lower with the patch-based TDA than with the cubical complex approach which highlights the stability of the proposed approach.